ronenmiz/TVersity/README.md

-# This is the TVersity Code Samples directory
+# TVersity Code Samples Repository

 Samples will be uploaded in the near future.

 Meanwhile, please visit http://tversity.com

+Wiki is available at - https://github.com/ronenmiz/TVersity/wiki

 Thanks!